 How to promote your blog on LinkedIn

-• Complete your profile with as much relevant information as possible
+• Complete your profile with as much relevant information as possible.

 • Join LinkedIn groups that are relevant to you or your niche